Annette M. Holba

 About Dr. Holba

-Dr. Holba is the chair of Communication & Media Studies and an Arts & Technologies Integrated Cluster Guide.
+Dr. Holba is the discipline coordinator of Communication & Media Studies and an Arts & Technologies Integrated Cluster Guide.
 She is interested in the study of rhetoric in communication behaviors as it relates to philosophy of communication and to applications of communication ethics.
 She has served at both the regional and national levels in her discipline and participates in interdisciplinary collaborations related to contemplative inquiry and practices regionally and nationally.

 Transformative leisure: A philosophy of communication.
 (2013, Marquette University Press).